On the generalized Cheeger problem and an application to 2d strips: -Cheeger sets for rectangles

+An easy consequence of the above result is that the $\alpha$-Cheeger sets in $R_L$ necessarily have the shape of Figure~\ref{Fig:rectangles}~(right) as soon as $L$ is big enough. \begin{cor} For every $\alpha \in (1,2)$, if $L$ is big enough then the radius of curvature is $r=1$. \end{cor} \begin{proof} Thanks to Lemma~\ref{zeresimo}, we know that either $r=1$, or the diameter of an $\alpha$-Cheeger set is at least $L$.
+Since this is impossible for $L>\overline d(\alpha)$ according to Lemma~\ref{primo}, we conclude. \end{proof}

-We now want to understand how big must $L$ be in order for Lemma~\ref{secondo} and Corollary~\ref{terzo} to be true: of course, $L$ must be at least $M(\alpha)+2$, because otherwise a rectangle of length $M$ topped with two half-circles cannot fit into $R_L$.
+To get a complete characterization of the $\alpha$-Cheeger sets in the rectangles, we have to distinguish for which values of $L$ the shape of the $\alpha$-Cheeger sets is the first or the second possible one, according to Lemma~\ref{zeresimo}.
+Keeping in mind Corollary~\ref{quinto}, for sure the possibility $r=1$ can only happen if $L\geq M(\alpha)+2$, because otherwise a rectangle of length $M$ topped with two half-circles cannot fit into $R_L$.
 Actually, we will see that this condition is also sufficient.

 \begin{thm}[Structure theorem of $\alpha$-Cheeger sets for rectangles] For any $\alpha \in (1,2)$ the following holds: \begin{itemize} \item[(i)]if $L < M(\alpha) + 2$, then $R_L$ has a unique $\alpha$-Cheeger set, obtained from the whole $R_L$ by cutting away the corners with four arcs of radius $r$, being